-Once the components of a workforce plan are in place, Workday Adaptive can be used to automate its systematic analysis, reporting, and sustainability.
+Once the components of a workforce plan are in place, Oracle's Fusion Analytics can be used to visualize predictive analysis and reporting through an intuitive platform.
 For instance, it can be used to track and manage top-down headcount planning and bottom-up headcount planning using drivers based on revenue or other factors, and to host the workflow for headcount approvals all within one system.

-Furthermore, embedding the model for workforce planning within Workday Adaptive lends itself to continued enhancements for scenario planning.
+Furthermore, embedding the capabilities with Oracle's Fusion Cloud Enterprise Performance Management (EPM) capability lends itself to continued enhancements for scenario planning.
 Scenario planning may inform decisions such as whom to promote from within based on how cash flow is affected, possibilities for filling a position based on the current workforce and other demographic and job-level data, as well as geographic considerations such as costs associated with changing the location for an open position.

 There is a considerable amount of scenario modeling and data analysis that is needed beforehand to feed into a workforce planning tool.
-However, Workday HCM and Workday Adaptive make it easier by automating and centralizing the key inputs, such as HCM and job architecture data, needed to power the workflow for executing a workforce plan.
-Although the amount of scenario modeling and data analysis can be daunting, that input can be leveraged in the future for enhanced location modeling to achieve more accurate cost forecasts and talent pool building; increased lateral career movement that enables career pathing, resource deployment, and higher retention; and a more centralized supply analysis tool paired with location modeling that serves as a strong differentiator in the marketplace.
+However, Oracle HCM with Oracle Fusion Analytics takes out the guesswork with prebuilt KPIs and centralizing needed to power the workflow for executing a workforce plan.

 In relation to the current state of talent in the technology industry, outcomes achieved through scenario planning, such as an increase in retention, may serve as defining factors as companies decide between addressing their need for in-demand roles like engineers, developers, and solution architects by either looking at their current supply of talent or hiring externally.

-&lt;sup>5 C/O, "The 10 most in-demand tech jobs for 2022-and how to hire for them," 1/20/22.
+&lt;sup>5 CIO, "The 10 most in-demand tech jobs for 2022-and how to hire for them," 1/20/22.